Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization: Experimental results

 \subsubsection{Results on the UCF-101-24 Dataset}

 The results on the UCF-101-24 dataset are reported in Table~\ref{tab:UCF-frame} and Table~\ref{tab:UCF-video}.

 Table~\ref{tab:UCF-frame} shows the mAPs from different methods at the frame-level on the UCF-101-24 dataset.
 All mAPs are calculated based on the IoU threshold $\delta = 0.5$.
-As can be seen, our PCSC model achieves an mAP of $79.2\%$, outperforming all the existing methods by a large margin.
-Especially, PCSC performs better than~\cite{Lin_2017_CVPR} by an improvement of $3.7$\%.
-This improvement can be fully due to the proposed cross-stream cooperation framework, which is the only difference between ~\cite{Lin_2017_CVPR} and our PCSC.
+From Table~\ref{tab:UCF-frame}, we observe that our PCSC method achieves an mAP of $79.2\%$, outperforming all the existing methods by a large margin.
+Especially, our PCSC performs better than Faster R-CNN + FPN~\cite{Lin_2017_CVPR} by an improvement of $3.7$\%.
+This improvement is fully due to the proposed cross-stream cooperation framework, which is the only difference between ~\cite{Lin_2017_CVPR} and our PCSC.
 It is interesting to observe that both methods~\cite{kalogeiton17iccv} and~~\cite{Gu_2018_CVPR} additionally utilize the temporal context for per frame-level action detection.
-They do not fully exploit the complementary of appearance and motion information, and therefore are worse than our method.
-As can be seen, our method outperforms~\cite{kalogeiton17iccv} and~\cite{Gu_2018_CVPR} by $9.7$\% and $2.9$\%, respectively, in terms of frame-level mAPs.
+However, both methods do not fully exploit the complementary information between the appearance and motion clues, and therefore they are worse than our method.
+Moreover, our method also outperforms~\cite{kalogeiton17iccv} and~\cite{Gu_2018_CVPR} by $9.7$\% and $2.9$\%, respectively, in terms of frame-level mAPs.

 Table~\ref{tab:UCF-video} reports the video-level mAPs at various IoU thresholds (0.2, 0.5, and 0.75) on the UCF-101-24 dataset.
 The results based on the COCO evaluation metrics~\cite{lin2014microsoft} are reported in the last column of Table~\ref{tab:UCF-video}.
-Our method is denoted as ``PCSC + TR" in Table~\ref{tab:UCF-video}, where the proposed temporal refinement (TR) method is applied to refine the action tubes generated from our PCSC model.
-Consistent with the observations on the frame-level, our method outperforms all the state-of-the-art methods under all evaluation metrics.
-When using the IoU threshold $\delta = 0.5$, we achieve an mAP of $61.0\%$ on the UCF-101-24 dataset.
+Our method is denoted as ``PCSC + ASD + AD + T-PCSC" in Table~\ref{tab:UCF-video}, where the proposed temporal boundary refinement method, consisting of three modules (\textit{i.e.}, the actionness detector module, the action segment detector module, and the Temporal PCSC), is applied to refine the action tubes generated from our PCSC method.
+Our preliminary work~\cite{su2019improving}, which only uses the actionness detector module as the temporal boundary refinement method, is denoted as ''PCSC + AD".
+Consistent with the observations at the frame-level, our method outperforms all the state-of-the-art methods under all evaluation metrics.
+When using the IoU threshold $\delta = 0.5$, we achieve an mAP of $63.1\%$ on the UCF-101-24 dataset.
 This result beats~\cite{kalogeiton17iccv} and~\cite{Gu_2018_CVPR}, which only achieve the mAPs of 49.2\% and 59.9\%, respectively.
-Moreover, as the IoU threshold increases, we observe that the performance of our method drops less when compared with other state-of-the-art methods.
-This demonstrates that our detection method achieves higher localization accuracy than other competitive methods.
+Moreover, as the IoU threshold increases, the performance of our method drops less when compared with other state-of-the-art methods.
+The results demonstrate that our detection method achieves higher localization accuracy than other competitive methods.